Well Point System

 1. More Effective

-At construction projects where deep well dewatering is not required, a wellpoint dewatering system is an effective and economical way to reduce the level of the water table to the required excavation level.
+In case where deep well dewatering system is not suitable, a well point can selected to reduce the water level table to the specified excavation level.

 2. Less Cost

-System of wellpoint method and dewatering equipment can be taken on lease for short and long periods, and individually, to serve the builder’s dewatering requirements.
+Dewatering and well point systems equipment can be taken on lease for short and long periods, and individually, to satisfy the builder’s dewatering requirements.

 3. Quick Deploy

-Well-point systems can be placed on the project site very efficiently and effectively to reduce the downtime of the construction project.
+Well-point systems can be utilized on any construction site very efficiently and effectively to reduce the downtime of the construction work.

 5. Design Criteria

-Well point system gives you a different method to adopt and selection of the most efficient method for your particular job or site.
+Well point system offers various methods of dewatering among then we can select the most efficient method for your particular job or site.

 6. Area of Application